bayuagpr/git-markdown-diff/README.md

 ## Why?

 So GitHub/GitLab/Bitbucket diff views works for you?
-Good.
-But sometimes those might be not your remote git provider and/or your diff view from your remote git providers might be not so friendly moreover if you have to review big changes (at least for your eyes).
+Well good for you!
+But sometimes those remote git providers might be not your remote git provider and/or your diff view from your remote git providers might be not so friendly moreover if you have to review big changes (at least for your eyes).
 This tool simply offers an alternative that lets you:

 - Generate clean, readable diffs when your remote git provider diff views are unavailable or unfriendly
 - Work completely offline - only needs internet access when comparing remote branches